In This Article

 How We Can Help

 We harbour expert knowledge and crucial experience in such application processes and offer assistance from start to finish.
 When planning to reside in Malta, one must be sure of which applications to fill, together with applying with the right departments and authorities as well as planning the right documentation ahead.
 Applying by yourself may be challenging, but having a partner like us can make your life a whole lot easier.
-At Michael Kyprianou Advocates and Legal Consultants, we hand-hold our clients each step of the way so that we make sure the process is done correctly, in order for your application to be approved.
+At Michael Kyprianou Law Firm, we hand-hold our clients each step of the way so that we make sure the process is done correctly, in order for your application to be approved.

 Depending on your goals, we can help you steer your way into a Residency Programme in Malta which makes sense for you, whilst avoiding unnecessary bureaucratic hurdles.
 We thereby provide a quality of service that is client-driven and highly tailored.